This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Use Real Butter: Avoid margarine for the best flavor and texture.
+• Use Real Butter: Skip the margarine if you want the best flavor and texture in your baking.

-• Soften Butter Properly: Leave butter on the counter for about 30 minutes to come to room temperature.
-It should hold its shape but leave an indentation when pressed.
+• Soften Butter Properly: Let your butter sit out on the counter for about 30 minutes so it reaches room temperature.
+It should still hold its shape but give a little when you press it.

-• Cream Thoroughly: Beat butter and sugar for 2–3 minutes until light and fluffy.
+• Cream Thoroughly: Beat the butter and sugar together for 2 to 3 minutes until the mixture is light and fluffy.

-• Measure Flour Correctly: Spoon flour into the measuring cup and level with a knife—don’t scoop.
+• Measure Flour Correctly: Spoon the flour into your measuring cup and level it off with a knife, don’t just scoop it straight from the bag.

-• Check Oven Temp: Use an oven thermometer to make sure your oven is accurate.
+• Check Oven Temp: Make sure your oven is accurate by using an oven thermometer.

 Nutrition